Brussels Sprouts

 Quality Brussels sprouts are typically firm, compact, appear fresh, and are a bright green color.1,4,16

-Avoid sprouts with wilted or yellowing leaves, leaves that appear to have been eaten by worms or insects, and any that may have a dirty or “smudgy” appearance.
+Avoid sprouts with wilted or yellowing leaves, leaves that have been eaten by worms or insects, and any that may have a dirty or “smudgy” appearance.
 Aged Brussels spouts could have aphids on the inner surfaces of their leaves, and may overall be unfit to feed your dog.1,3

 When preparing Brussels sprouts for your dog to eat, first remove any stems with yellow or discolored leaves.3